-- (3) Move the blade holder to the left until you can comfortably remove it from the seat and switch out the pin for the blade. - (4) Again, position the blade holder over the lower right registration mark corner.
-You do not have to be as accurate as during the calibration. - (5) Click on Start Scan and the automatic detection of the registration marks will be carried out.
+- (5) Click on Start Scan and the automatic detection of the registration marks will be carried out.
 There are two possible outcomes: - All of the registration marks are successfully read.
 After the blade holder returns to the first mark and reads it a second time, the following window will still be open.
 At this point, click on OK and then click on Cut.
-Note that you can also just press the Enter key twice on your keyboard:
+Note that if you're using a PC, you can also just press the Enter key twice on your keyboard:

-Detecting Registration Marks Please wait while the Cutter tries to de tect the Registra tion Marks After the cutter has finished, click OK Cancel OK

-- If the registration fails at any point, the detection will stop at that spot.
+If the registration fails at any point, the detection will stop at that spot and the ZO light will turn red.
 The same window as above will still be active.
-However, you will need to click on Cancel to return to the Print and Cut window and move the head to the lower right registration mark again.
-The most common reasons why the process failed are: - The blade tip wasn't close enough to the corner of the lower right mark - o The printout is not smoothly pressed to the mat - o The mat is warped - Other causes for a failed reading are covered in Appendix B2.
+However, you will need to click on Cancel to return to the

+Print and Cut window and you will need to do a "quick press" of the power button to return to white light mode.
+The most common reasons why the process failed are:

+- The blade tip wasn't close enough to the corner of the lower right mark - o The printout is not smoothly pressed to the mat - The mat is warped - ♦ Other causes for a failed reading are covered in Appendix B2. - (6) If the registration was successful and the four arrows are now cut out, proceed to Section 11.03.6.
+If the registration failed and the cutter did NOT enter red light mode you need to update the firmware.
+Go to Section 1.14.
+If the cutter did enter red light mode and you clicked on Cancel and pressed the power button, you are ready to try again from Step (2).
+It is not necessary to repeat the steps in Section 11.03.4.